Select Page

 DraftKings has 20-round drafts.
 I love this because it’s very deep (240 players drafted) and you need a ton of domain knowledge.
 We get to Rounds 18, 19, and 20 and many of our opponents have literally no clue who to pick, so they just blindly fire at a name they know near the top of ADP.

 We can instead use these last few picks for a big edge.
-For example, last year my 19th-rounder was Isaiah Likely.
+For example, last year my 19th-rounder in 2022 was Isaiah Likely.
 I knew I was weak at tight end with only Albert O and Jonnu Smith.
 Needing a third tight end, Likely was a #TeamPreseason All-Star, and one Mark Andrews injury away from a massive role.
 Andrews never got hurt and Likely didn’t do much all year, but he went for 3-12-1 in Championship Week and counted toward my winning score.

 In tournaments, those last-round picks ideally are both unique (not drafted in every league) and fill a weak spot on your roster.
 I used an 18th-round pick on Malik Willis even though he wasn’t ticketed to start because I hadn’t used much draft capital at QB, and because Willis wasn’t drafted in most leagues.